tcivie/go-proxy6/README.md

 # IPv6 Proxy

-A high-performance HTTP/HTTPS proxy that routes traffic through random IPv6 addresses from your subnet.
+A high-performance HTTP (HTTPS Not supported yet) proxy that routes traffic through random IPv6 addresses from your subnet.

 ## Performance